PavelDusek/grocery/README.md

 # grocery
-grocery store data extraction and analytics
+Grocery store data extraction and analytics done in python.